ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 make it more difficult for attackers to gain access to the key files, as they will need to have access to the memory space of the application, which is difficult without root access.

+### Alternative: Change processes to save key files to temporary files

+We could also explore changing processes of writing to a temporary file system, where the key files are saved to a temporary file when needed and deleted after it is done being used.
+This will prevent the key files from being saved permanently on the filesystem, mitigating some of the security issues that may arise from saving the key files to the filesystem.

 ### Go Serverless: Fargate

 EC2 instances are currently used to host the application via ECS.
 This may be problematic since we need to regularly